i74578/DTU-02161-Software-Engineering-1-ExamProject/README.md

 # Running the program
 - Run the main.java file which is located in src/main/java/timeCat/presentation/
-- The default employee initials are "ADM", and can be used to login.
-It's possible to add a new employee and remove the ADM employee, if needed.
+- The default employee initials are "USR", and can be used to login.
+It's possible to add a new employee and remove the USR employee, if needed.